Authorities Are Investigating Karolyi Ranch, Where Gymnasts Said They Were Sexually Abused

 Athletes chosen to represent the United States in major competitions are judged based on their performances at the Karolyi Ranch during these sessions.

-Even for the Olympics, the Olympic Trials wouldn't necessarily determine who was going to compete for the United States, because Martha would hold mock meets at the ranch before making her final decision.
+Even for the Olympics, the Olympic trials wouldn't necessarily determine who was going to compete for the United States, because Martha would hold mock meets at the ranch before making her final decision.

 “It was almost like anything you did before the camp selection didn’t really matter,” Carly Patterson, the 2004 all-around Olympic champion said in a 2012 Time profile of the Karolyi Ranch.
 “Once again, you had to prove yourself all over.
 That was definitely very scary.”